 In the second phase of the analysis, research into building operating patterns and unregulated load characteristics was used to modify prototype parameters to assess the impact of different operating assumptions on predicted energy use.
-This sensitivity analysis demonstrated that different assumptions about non-code building characteristics contributed to significant uncertainty in performance outcome, and also impacted assumptions about regulated end use in individual building types.
+This sensitivity analysis demonstrated that different assumptions about non-code building characteristics contributed to some misalignment between the predicted performance of the building prototypes with measured data from field studies for similar building types.
+More importantly, the sensitivity analysis indicated that predicted energy end use breakdowns were substantially depended on assumptions about unregulated loads, suggesting that better data about unregulated load characteristics would support better decisions on code development priorities.

 Revised performance ranges for key building types were compared to measured data from performance disclosure and research sources to assess the alignment of the predictions with actual building performance.
-The results of this comparison and the sensitivity analysis were used to update certain building prototype characteristics, and the baseline analysis was rerun to reflect an updated assessment of building performance for the 2006 baseline.
+The results of this comparison and the sensitivity analysis were used to update certain building prototype characteristics, and to update the assessment of building performance for the 2006 baseline.